trimstray/nginx-admins-handbook/README.md

   > Make sure to read the [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html) - it's about NGINX tips & tricks.
 That guy is a Guru and creator of OpenResty.
 In these tutorials he describes, amongst other things, variables in great detail.

+- the most variables in NGINX only exist at runtime, not during configuration time
 - the scope of variables spreads out all over configuration
 - variable assignment occurs when requests are actually being served
 - variable have exactly the same lifetime as the corresponding request